 All new technology projects that cost more than $100,000 are reviewed and approved by COIT.
 Every year, COIT reviews around 100-150 technology projects from across the City.

 San Francisco's investment in technology has nearly doubled over the last 5 years.
-In FY 2017-18, the City invested over $482 million towards new technology projects, supporting three strategic goals:
+In FY 2019-20, the City invested over $37.8 million of the General Fund towards new technology projects, supporting four strategic goals:

-- Support, maintain, and secure critical infrastructure.
+- Support and maintain critical infrastructure.
 Technology infrastructure like the City Fiber Network and our email systems support our daily operations.

-- Improve efficiency and effectiveness of city operations.
+- Make City Operations More Efficient and Effective.
 Technology has the potential to make the City more efficient.

 Upcoming Technology Projects

 Over the next 5 years, city departments are projected to engage in 130 technology projects.

 Public safety and public service radio replacementGoal 1

 This project will upgrade the citywide radio communications system used primarily by the City’s public safety agencies.
 The new technology will support over 9,000 mobile and handheld radios, with ten City departments and four outside agencies operating daily on the system.

 Replacement of the property assessment and tax systemGoal 1